ibm-cloud-docs/satellite/responsibilities.md

 | {{site.data.keyword.satelliteshort}}-enabled services | - Review each service's documentation for additional responsibilities that {{site.data.keyword.IBM_notm}} maintains.
 For example, with {{site.data.keyword.openshiftlong_notm}} clusters, {{site.data.keyword.IBM_notm}} provides patch version updates for the masters automatically and for the worker nodes that you initiate. | - Review each service's documentation for additional responsibilities that you fulfill when you use these services. |
 | {{site.data.keyword.satelliteshort}} Connector | Provide an interface to initiate change management activities, such as to delete connectors. | Before you delete any connectors, save and back up all the endpoints you have created for the connector. |
 | {{site.data.keyword.satelliteshort}} Connector Agent for Windows Service | Provide an interface for the {{site.data.keyword.satelliteshort}} Connector Agent for Windows Service to connect to a {{site.data.keyword.satelliteshort}} Connector by leveraging {{site.data.keyword.IBM_notm}} IAM credentials. | Maintain and rotate the IAM credentials needed by the agent image. |
-{: caption="Table 3.
-Responsibilities for change management" caption-side="bottom"}
+{: caption="Responsibilities for change management" caption-side="bottom"}

 ### Identity and access management
 {: #iam-responsibilities}